lyndecapc/liri-node-app/README.md

 6. Language of the movie.
 7. Plot of the movie.
 8. Actors in the movie.

 If the user doesn't type a movie in, the program will return information for the movie 'Mr. Nobody.

 When do-what-it-says command is run:
-A random.txt file with the movie-this command that will return results for the movie "Major League"
+A random.txt file with the movie-this command will return results for the movie "Major League"

 Technologies Used
 JavaScript